troppes/washsite/backend/README.md

 ## Docker

-A dockerized Version of this controller can be found under: [https://hub.docker.com/repository/docker/floreitz/washtrak_backend/general](https://hub.docker.com/repository/docker/floreitz/washtrak_backend/general)
+A dockerized Version of the backend as well as the documentation can be found under: [https://hub.docker.com/repository/docker/floreitz/washtrak_backend/general](https://hub.docker.com/repository/docker/floreitz/washtrak_backend/general)